Superfluid Turbulence in the Kelvin Wave Cascade Regime

-In view of the conservative nature of the mechanism underlying vortex line decay at low temperatures described by (18), it is pertinent to inquire if a Hamiltonian framework for (18) can be found.
+In view of the conservative nature of the mechanism underlying vortex line decay at low temperatures described by (18), it is pertinent to inquire if the latter can be characterized via a Hamiltonian framework, as explored in Section 4.

 \textbf{4.
 Hamiltonian Formulation for the Vortex Line Decay Equation}\\